 Founded in 1963, WPKN is a 10,000-watt listener-supported community radio station broadcasting at 89.5 FM and streaming online at WPKN.org.
 WPKN’s terrestrial signal now reaches to a listenership of 1.5 million people in Connecticut, Long Island, parts of New York and Massachusetts.
 Operating 24/7 and largely run by volunteers, WPKN offers a unique and eclectic mix of live and recorded music, news, public affairs, spoken word, arts & culture and other free-form programming which defy genre.
 We are proud to be listener-supported, commercial-free, community-driven radio available to the public at no cost, any time, day or night.
 We are here for YOU, any time, day or night.

-The mission of WPKN independent community radio station is to strengthen and enrich our community through programming that is provocative, innovative, and free from commercial influence and promotes diversity, tolerance, and freedom of expression.
+Our Mission, at WPKN independent community radio station, is to strengthen and enrich our community through programming that is provocative, innovative, and free from commercial influence and promotes diversity, tolerance, and freedom of expression.

 WPKN independent community radio station is a 10,000-watt non-commercial radio station founded in 1963 and established as an independent, 501(c)3 nonprofit organization in 1989.
 Over the last 57 years, we have remained true to some basic principles to stand apart from convention and to serve diversity.
 Its volunteers and programmers have created an institution with depth, importance, and passion, and the listeners have made its continued existence possible.